jgarciatorralba/node.js_CLI/README.md

 ## 📔 Description

 In this project, we developed a CLI program using **node.js** which runs in a terminal application.
-The program connects to a third-party API to display the returned data, and is able to store it in and load it from the local system.
+The program connects to a third-party API to display the returned data, and is able to store it in and to load it from the local system.

 ### 📂 Content